Google Flights now predicts delays and shows how bad ‘basic economy’ fares really are

-Google has announced two new features for its flight booking search service.
+Google has announced two new features for its flight-booking search service.

-Google Flights will now try to predict when flights will be delayed using historical flight status data, and it will also now tell you what amenities are not included in a basic economy fare.
+Using historical flight status data, Google Flights will now try to predict when flights will be delayed, and it will also now tell you what amenities are not included in basic economy fares.

 Down to basics

 Delta Airlines, if you remember, helped kickstart the “basic economy” airfare back in 2012, offering a sort of rock-bottom tier below the traditional economy class.
-While this idea has been criticized as a cynical way to increase regular economy fares, American Airlines and United Airlines followed suit by offering “last class” tickets, too.
+While this idea has been criticized as a cynical way to increase regular economy fares, American Airlines and United Airlines followed suit by also offering “last class” tickets.

 One of the problems with the fare, however, is that it is not always clear at the outset what services and amenities you’re missing out on with the budget ticket — perhaps you have to pay extra for luggage, or you may not have access to overhead bin space.